-INTEGRATED ASSESSMENT PROTOCOL
+M3 INTEGRATED ASSESSMENT PROTOCOL

-TSM was an active member of the Mining, Minerals, and Metals Standards Partnership (M3 Partnership) - a collaboration of TSM, the Initiative for Responsible Mining Assurance, Responsible Jewellery Council, and ResponsibleSteel.
-This partnership aimed to identify opportunities for alignment and collective action to drive improvement in social and environmental performance.
+The Mining, Minerals, and Metals Standards Partnership (M3 Partnership) is a collaboration of TSM, the Initiative for Responsible Mining Assurance (IRMA), Responsible Jewellery Council, and ResponsibleSteel.
+The partnership aims to drive improvement in social and environmental performance through alignment with existing global standards.

-The M3 Partnership Integrated Assessment Protocol is a tool that was designed to allow mine sites to be assessed against multiple site-level standards in a single audit, supporting identification of alignment across standards, and promoting demonstration of conformity with multiple standards with greater efficiency and reduced cost.
+The M3 Partnership Integrated Assessment Protocol (M3 IAP) is a tool that allowS mine sites to be assessed against multiple site-level standards in a single audit, supporting alignment across standards, and demonstrating conformity with multiple standards with greater efficiency and reduced cost.